 BIO

-With a background in Philosophy, Art History and Cinema, Marguerite de Bourgoing is a French director and producer whose work maps cultural movements across time—from 19th-century Creole Romanticism to contemporary hip-hop and digital culture.
-A pioneer of YouTube music storytelling with LA Stereo TV, she expanded it into her international documentary feature IT’S YOURS: Hip-Hop & the Internet, acquired by ARTE and now streaming globally.
+With a background in Philosophy, Art History and Cinema, Marguerite de Bourgoing is a French director and photographer whose work maps cultural movements across time: from 19th-century Creole Romanticism to contemporary hip-hop and digital culture.
+A pioneer of YouTube music storytelling with LA Stereo TV, she expanded her videos into her international documentary feature IT’S YOURS: Hip-Hop & the Internet, acquired by ARTE and now streaming globally.
 Her PBS series Hip-Hop & the Metaverse won a Golden Mike Award and earned Los Angeles Press Award and Emmy nominations.

 In 2025, she joined the Villa Albertine in New Orleans to research Edmond Dédé, the first known American composer of color to write a grand opera.
 She is directing a film about his life.